AztecProtocol/aztec-packages/docs/docs/getting_started.md

 To locally install the Sandbox without other tools, see [here](./getting_started/manual_install.md).

+If you'd like to develop remotely (for example, if you're on Windows or have trouble working with Docker), follow the [codespaces guide](./getting_started/codespaces.md).

 ## Prerequisites

 - Node.js >= v18 (recommend installing with [nvm](https://github.com/nvm-sh/nvm))